kalaspuff/stockholm/README.md

 <stockholm.Money: "498.75 SEK">
 ```

----
+### When to use `stockholm`

-Some times you want to receive or publish events with monetary amounts or you need to expose an API endpoint and have a structured way to respond with balances, prices, vat, etc. without risking additional weird errors.
+There are times when you want to receive or publish events with monetary amounts or you need to expose an API endpoint and have a structured way to respond with balances, prices, vat, etc. without risking additional weirdness.

 If you're developing a merchant solution, a ticketing service or webshop it can be great to have easy and structured interfaces for calculating orders and building summaries or reports.

+#### We're no fan of `float`, but you can do more than just `int`

-Some may be interfacing with banking infrastructure from the 70s or 80s and has to process data in insanly old string based formats like the example below and validate sums, currencies, etc.
+Some may be interfacing with banking infrastructure from the 70s or 80s 😓 and has to process data in insanly old string based formats like the example below and validate sums, currencies, etc.

 <p align="center">
 <img width="580" alt="stockholm-parse-monetary-amounts" src="https://user-images.githubusercontent.com/89139/123870276-6588fa00-d932-11eb-9438-a4c58a44625b.png">